Mount Rainier: Climbing routes

 All climbing routes on Mount Rainier require climbers to possess some level of technical climbing skill.
-This includes ascending and descending the mountain with the use of technical climbing equipment such as crampons, ice axes, harnesses, and ropes.
-Difficulty and technical challenge of climbing Mount Rainier can vary widely between climbing routes.
+This includes ascending and descending the mountain using technical climbing equipment such as crampons, ice axes, harnesses, and ropes.
+The difficulty and technical challenge of climbing Mount Rainier can vary widely between climbing routes.
 Routes are graded in NCCS Alpine Climbing format.

 The normal route to the summit of Mount Rainier is the Disappointment Cleaver Route, YDS grade II-III.
 As climbers on this route have access to the permanently established Camp Muir, it sees the significant majority of climbing traffic on the mountain.
 This route is also the most common commercially guided route.
-The term "cleaver" is used in the context of a rock ridge that separates two glaciers.
-The reason for naming this cleaver a "disappointment" is unrecorded, but it is thought to be due to climbers reaching it only to recognize their inability to reach the summit.
+"Cleaver" is used to describe a rock ridge that separates two glaciers.
+Why this cleaver is a "disappointment" is unrecorded, but it is thought to come from climbers reaching it and recognizing their inability to reach the summit.
 An alternative route to the Disappointment Cleaver is the Ingraham Glacier Direct Route, grade II, and is often used when the Disappointment Cleaver route cannot be climbed due to poor route conditions.

 The Emmons Glacier Route, grade II, is an alternative to the Disappointment Cleaver route and poses a lower technical challenge to climbers.
-The climbers on the route can make use of Camp Schurman (9,500 ft), a glacial camp site.
+The climbers on this route can use Camp Schurman (9,500 ft), a glacial campsite.
 Camp Schurman is equipped with a solar toilet and a ranger hut.

-The Liberty Ridge Route, grade IV, is a considerably more challenging and objectively dangerous route than the normal route to the summit.
+The Liberty Ridge Route, grade IV, is considerably more challenging and objectively more dangerous route than the normal route to the summit.
 It runs up the center of the north face of Mount Rainier and crosses the very active Carbon Glacier.
-First climbed by Ome Daiber, Arnie Campbell and Jim Burrow in 1935, it is listed as one of the Fifty Classic Climbs of North America by Steve Roper and Allen Steck.
+First climbed by Ome Daiber, Arnie Campbell, and Jim Burrow in 1935, it is listed as one of the Fifty Classic Climbs of North America by Steve Roper and Allen Steck.
 This route only accounts for approximately 2% of climbers on the mountain, but approximately 25% of its deaths.